 Maya joined Watsi on July 16th, 2015.
 Five years ago, Maya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Maya's most recent donation supported Socheat, a 29-year-old call center worker from Cambodia, to fund fracture repair surgery.
+Maya's most recent donation supported Zin, a student from Thailand, to fund fracture repair after a road accident.

 Maya has funded healthcare for 88 patients in 14 countries.